 Open spaces devoted to conservation or recreation help to define community character and enhance quality of life.
 Over several decades the Town of Barnstable has demonstrated a strong commitment to preserving and enhancing its open space resources, including development of successive open space plans.
-In 2005, the Town developed and began implementing an Open Space and Recreation Plan (2005 OSRP) in compliance with guidelines set forth by the state Division of Conservation Services.
+In 2010, the Town continued this strong tradition by obtaining state approval of an Open Space and Recreation Plan (2010 OSRP) in compliance with guidelines set forth by the Massachusetts Division of Conservation Services (MassDCS).

-Highlights of municipal and private open space and recreation initiatives following the adoption of the 2005 OSRP include:
+Highlights of municipal and private open space and recreation initiatives following the adoption of the 2010 OSRP include:

-• Open Space Protection - an additional 301.18 acres came under protection through acquisition or conservation restriction.
-Of this amount, the Town purchased 62.36 acres of open space and the Barnstable Land Trust purchased 80.21 acres.
-The remaining 158.61 acres was covered under a conservation restriction held by the Town, by a water district, or by a private conservation organization.
+- Open Space Protection an additional 138.17 acres came under protection through acquisition or conservation restriction.
+Of this amount, the Town purchased 38.33 acres of open space and the Barnstable Land Trust purchased 89.65 acres.
+The remaining 10.19 acres was covered under a conservation restriction. - Public Access Enhancements include a new parking area constructed for Crocker Neck Conservation Area; ten new kiosks installed at various trail head parking areas;